Wondering what food safety due diligence means, and why it’s so important?

 Many businesses record their checks on paper-based systems like the Safe Food Better Business Diary.
 But you can also record your checks digitally in a smart food safety diary - like Hubl.

 Hubl features EHO-reviewed checklists that cover essential daily, weekly and monthly tasks.
-What’s more, it is easy to use, intuitive and eco-friendly, making life easier for hospitality teams.
+What’s more, it is easy to use, intuitive and eco-friendly, making life easier for hospitality teams and helping them achieve a better food hygiene rating.

 Did you know?
 During an EHO visit, your records and checks will be inspected, which can impact your food hygiene rating.